-There are a limited number of areas that can be called Whistleblowing, and the policy protects staff from being punished for raising concerns.
+There are a limited number of areas that can be called Whistleblowing and the policy staff from being punished for raising concerns.

-Within Grandpont Nursery School and Childcare the headteacher, Grace Slater is the senior manager and responsible for all staff.
-If you are concerned that any member of staff within the school is not following safeguarding processes or behaving in a way that is placing children at risk, you should, in the first place, make the headteacher aware.
+The Headteacher is responsible for all staff.
+If you are concerned that any member of staff within the school is not following safeguarding processes or is behaving in a way that is placing children at risk you should, in the first place, make the headteacher aware.

-If your concern is about the headteacher, you should raise this with Sara Carey and Daniela Cesco, our Co-Chairs of Governors, whose email addresses can be obtained from the Office and are also in the staffroom.
+If your concern is about the headteacher, you should raise this with our Chair of Governors.

-If you would prefer to raise your concerns outside of the school, then you are able to contact the NSPCC whistleblowing line on 0800 028 0285 or email help@nspcc.org.uk for national organisations or make contact with Oxfordshire County Council.
+If you would prefer to raise your concerns outside of the school, then you are able to the NSPCC whistleblowing line on 0800 028 0285 or email help@nspcc.org.uk for national organisations or make contact with Oxfordshire County Council.